p7g/c-bytecode-vm/README.md

 ### Scoping Rules

-Variables are scoped to their function, regardless of where the declaration is.
-This is similar to how Python behaves, however there is no need for a `global` or `nonlocal` statement equivalent, since declarations are explicit.
+Variables are lexically scoped.

-If a variable exists in the current function with a given name, references to that name will refer to that variable.
-If not, the compiler will check for the variable in the parent (lexical) scopes one by one.
+If a variable exists in the current scope with a given name, references to that name will refer to that variable.
+If not, the compiler will check for the variable in the parent function scopes one by one.
 If it finds the variable in a parent scope, that variable will be closed-over by the current function.
 If it is not found, it is assumed to be a global variable.

 Global variables only exist in the module in which they're defined.